dsaragih/maze-game/README.md

 This project is built using gradle and the GDX game library.
 ## Game Instructions (Phase1)
-To execute this program, you have to run the Main class (Have the console open as large as you can to not miss any text).
+To execute this program, you have to run the console.Main class (Have the console open as large as you can to not miss any text).

 Then, enter 3 to run a demo of the game.